svivaramneni/notes/REST/README.md

 * Requests and responses must include information about their cacheability.
 #### Resources and representations
 * Resources are the key abstraction of REST.
+* Resource is not an entity.
+It could be one or more entities.
+`/children/youngest`
+`/children/grace`
-* They are more generic conceept than a document.
+* Resource is a more generic conceept than a document.
 * Resource identifier can be valid before the resource exists and each resource has a unique identifier.
 * Since resources can be abstract concepts, a resource itself is never directly manipulated or sent over the network.
 Instead server and client exchange representation of resources.
 * The server can and should offer multiple representaions(JSON/XML) of the same resource.
 Clients tell the server which representation formats they understand.